United States national cricket team: Captains

 Eight players have represented the United States as captain.
 The first American captain was Anil Kashkari, who was reprised of his role in 1979.

 Richard Staple was the first American captain to captain the side in a One Day International (ODI), which occurred in 2004.
 After Staple retired in 2005, Steve Massiah took over his role as captain.
 However, Sushil Nadkarni captained the American side during the 2012 ICC World Twenty20 Qualifier.

-In October 2013, Neil McGarrell was named USA's captain in a 15-man squad for the 2013 ICC World Twenty20 Qualifier in the UAE.
+In October 2013, Neil McGarrell was named U.S. captain in a 15-man squad for the 2013 ICC World Twenty20 Qualifier in the UAE.
 McGarrell had played four Tests and 17 ODIs for West Indies between 1998 and 2001.
-He made his debut for USA in 2012 against Canada and takes over from Steve Massiah who had captained for seven years.
+He made his debut for U.S. in 2012 against Canada and takes over from Steve Massiah who had captained for seven years.

+In 2016, Steven Taylor was named as captain of the team, he led the U.S. to WCL Division four title on home soil in Los Angeles.
+Later when the U.S. failed to progress from Division three, he stepped down as captain to accept a professional contract with the Jamaica Scorpions.
+He had earlier captained the team in the 2013 Auty Cup against Canada, he was chosen as a stand-in captain for unavailable Steve Massiah.

 In October 2018, Saurabh Netravalkar took over as captain of the team, after Ibrahim Khaleel was sacked.
 Khaleel was elected captain in 2017 and under his captainship USA won Auty Cup after a long gap.

 In October 2021, Monank Patel took over as T20I and ODI captain from Saurabh Netravalkar.

-ICC Cricket World Cup League 2 Fixtures

-In May 2019, the ICC announced the following schedule of Tri-Series involving The United States cricket team, as part of the 2019–22 ICC Cricket World Cup League 2.
-Each Tri-Series will have four scheduled One Day International matches for each team.
-This guarantees at least 36 scheduled ODI for each team before January 2022.
+In May 2024, Monank Patel was named as a captain in USA squad for 2024 ICC Men's T20 World Cup Tournament.
+Patel was injured during a group stage match, and Aaron Jones took over the captaincy for the rest of the tournament.